discrete-notes/discrete-notes.github.io/_posts/2023-03-02-perfect-matching-optional-vertices.md

 Then we run a perfect matching algorithm on $G'$.
-If a perfect matching exists in $G'$, we can simply remove the edges we just added, and get a perfect matching with optional vertices of the original graph $G$!
+If a perfect matching exists in $G'$, we can simply remove the edges we just added, and get a perfect matching with optional vertices of the original graph $G$.
-Now, for the reverse direction, if a perfect matching with optional vertices exists in $G$, then there is a perfect matching in $G'$: just pair the unmatched optional vertices two by two (which is possible since $G$ has an even number of vertices), and add these edges in the matching of $G'$.
+Now, for the reverse direction, if a perfect matching with optional vertices exists in $G$, then there is a perfect matching in $G'$: just pair the unmatched optional vertices two by two (which is possible since $G$ has an even number of vertices), and add these edges in the matching.

 Now if $G$ has an odd number of vertices, we first add a new optional vertex, and then we add the missing edges to have a clique of optional